 Limited monitoring: The biggest downside to Norton Family is its limited monitoring features compared to services like Bark.
 Although Norton Family covers a whopping 47 content categories, it lacks monitoring for social media, text messages, and emails.

-Poor Apple compatibility: Norton Family didn’t work for us on our Mac and had limited use on our iOS devices.
-If you’re a Windows/Android user, you shouldn’t have an issue.
+Poor Apple compatibility: Norton Family didn’t work on our Mac and had limited functionality on our iOS devices.
+If you’re Windows or Android user, you shouldn’t have an issue.
 Mac and iOS users will pay the same amount for fewer features and services.

 FamilyKeeper: Best for ease of use